tirthbhatt21/malicious-url-detector/README.md

 # 🛡 AI Cyber URL Analyzer

-An advanced **client-side phishing detection system** that analyzes URLs using a **trained TensorFlow.js machine learning model** combined with cybersecurity heuristics.
+An advanced **client-side phishing detection system** that analyzes URLs using a **multi-layer rule engine**, threat intelligence feeds, DNS checks, and cybersecurity heuristics.

-The entire project runs **fully in the browser** and is optimized for **static hosting on GitHub Pages**.
+The entire system runs **fully in the browser** and is designed for **static hosting on GitHub Pages**.

 ---